gravitational/teleport/docs/4.2/features/enhanced_session_recording.md

   enabled: no
 ssh_service:
   enabled: yes
     enhanced_recording:
        # Enable or disable enhanced auditing for this node.
 Default value: false.
        enabled: true

-    # command_buffer_size is optional with a default value of 8 pages.
+       # Optional: command_buffer_size is optional with a default value of 8 pages.
        command_buffer_size: 8

-    # disk_buffer_size is optional with default value of 128 pages.
+       # Optional: disk_buffer_size is optional with default value of 128 pages.
        disk_buffer_size: 128

-    # network_buffer_size is optional with default value of 8 pages.
+       # Optional: network_buffer_size is optional with default value of 8 pages.
        network_buffer_size: 8

-    # Controls where cgroupv2 hierarchy is mounted.
+       # Optional: Controls where cgroupv2 hierarchy is mounted.
 Default value:
        # /cgroup2.
        cgroup_path: /cgroup2
 ```

 ## 4. Test by logging into node via Teleport.